-Section I $\mathcal{S}$

-Intro duction 3
+Sectior n I Writing for Papers and Theses 1

+Introduction

-Writ ing and the Creative Imagination 4
+Writing and the Creative Imagination

-Paci fica/APA Style Guidelines 5
+Pacifica/APA Style Guidelines

 I. Layout and Format 6

 II.
 Clarity and Flow 7

 III.
 Diction and Style 8

 IV.
 Punctuation and Spacing

 V. Quotations 9

 VI.
 Reference Citations in Text 11

 VII.
-References Section 14
+References Section

 VIII.
-Examples of Common References 14
+Examples of Common References

 IX.
-Miscellaneous 23
+Miscellaneous

-A No ote About Gender and Pronoun Usage 25
+A Note e About Gender and Pronoun Usage 27

-Grac ling Guidelines for Student Papers 26
+Gradin g Guidelines for Student Papers 28

-Writ ing Tutor Services Available for All Students 28
+Writin g Tutor Services Available for All Students 30

-Paci fica/APA Style Guidelines Checklist 29
+Style Guidelines Checklist

-Writ ing Tips 33
+g Tips

-Edite ors 35
+Editors 5 37

-Section II The Research and Thesis Process
+Sectior n II The Research and Thesis Process 38

-Rese earch and the Writing of the Thesis 37
+Resear ch and the Writing of the Thesis 38

-Guiding Vision of the Institute
+Guiding Vision of the Institute 38

-Objectives of the Thesis
+Objectives of the Thesis 38

 The Criteria for the Thesis

-The Autobiographical Origins of Research and Privacy Concerns
+The Autobiographical Origins of Research and Privacy Concerns 40

-The Research and Thesis Process: From Start to Finish
+The Re esearch and Thesis Process: From Start to Finish 41

-Research in Psychology (CP 620)
+Research in Psychology (CP 620) 41

-Seminar in Directed Research IA (CP 650A)
+Seminar in Directed Research IA (CP 650A) 41

-Seminar in Directed Research IB (CP 650B)
+Seminar in Directed Research IB (CP 650B) 41

-Seminar in Directed Research IC (CP 650C) 39
+Seminar in Directed Research IC (CP 650C) 41

-Seminar in Directed Research IIA (CP 651A) 40
+Seminar in Directed Research IIA (CP 651A) 42

-Seminar in Directed Research IIB (CP 651B) 40
+Seminar in Directed Research IIB (CP 651B) 42

 Seminar in Directed Research IIC (CP 651C)

-Uploading Assignments to the Student Research Portfolio Center in D2L
+Uploading Assignments to the Student Research Portfolio Center in D2L 42

-Completion of the Thesis
+Completion of the Thesis 42

-Final Deadline for Thesis and Posting of the Degree 41
+Final Deadline for Thesis and Posting of the Degree 43

-Thesis Presentation Day 41
+Thesis Presentation Day

-Ove rview of the Research Process 42
+Overvi ew of the Research Process

-Approaching Research and the Research Question 42
+Approaching Research and the Research Question 44

 Articulating a Research Question

 Gathering Data

 Text-Based Data

-Arts-Based Data 43
+Arts-Based Data 45

-Analyzing Data 44
+Analyzing Data 46

 Analyzing Quantitative Data

 Analyzing Qualitative Data

-Reporting the Research Outcome
+Reporting the Research Outcome 46

-Early Stages of the Research Process 46
+Early Stages of the Research Process 48

-Imagining the Thesis 46
+Imagining the Thesis 48

-Some Obstacles on the Path 46
+Some Obstacles on the Path

-Insecurity 46
+Insecurity

-Grandiosity 46
+Grandiosity

-Misconstruing Thesis Research 47
+Misconstruing Thesis Research

 Approaching Research

 Selecting a Research Topic, Problem, and Question

-Begin With Yourself 47
+Begin With Yourself

 Consider the Other

 Hone the Question

-Statement of the Research Problem and Research Question 50
+Statement of the Research Problem and Research Question

 Statement of the Research Problem

-Statement of the Research Question
+Statement of the Research Question 52

-Methodology and Procedures
+Methodology and Procedures 53

-Research Methodology 51
+Research Methodology 53

-Quantitative Methodology
+Quantitative Methodology 53

-Qualitative Methodology
+Qualitative Methodology 54

-Hermeneutic
+Hermeneutic 55

 Heuristic

-Artistic-Creative
+Artistic-Creative 57

-Intuitive Inquiry
+Intuitive Inquiry 57

 Participatory Epistemology

-Organic Inquiry
+Organic Inquiry 58

-Participants
+Participants 59

-Materials
+Materials 59

-Procedures
+Procedures 59

 Procedures for Gathering Data

-Procedures for Analyzing Data
+Procedures for Analyzing Data 60

-Limitations and Delimitations
+Limitations and Delimitations 60

-Ethical Concerns
+Ethical Concerns 60

-Production Theses
+Production Theses 60

 Procedures for Obtaining Institutional Review Board Approval

-Ethics Application
+Ethics Application 63

-Principles of Ethical Research
+Principles of Ethical Research 64

-Respect for Persons
+Respect for Persons 64

-Beneficence
+Beneficence 64

-Justice
+Justice 64

-Informed Consent 61
+Informed Consent 64

-Sample: Ethics Application for Approval for the Use of Human Participants

-In a Production Thesis 64
+Sample: Ethics Application for Approval for the Use of Human Participants In a Production Thesis 67

-Attachments to the Ethics Application Form 67
+Attachments to the Ethics Application Form 70

 Attachment 1: Informed Consent Form for an Experimental Study

-in a Production Thesis.
-68
+in a Production Thesis 70

-Attachment 2: Instructions to Participants 69
+Attachment 2: Instructions to Participants

 Attachment 3: Notice for Solicitation of Participants

 Attachment 4: Participant Information Form

 The Literature Review

 The Nature of the Literature Review

 The Content of the Literature Review

 The Organization of the Literature Review

-Overview of the Thesis
+Over rview of the Thesis

-Publishing Your Thesis and ProQuest
+ishing Your Thesis and ProQuest

-Assessment of Counseling Psychology Theses
+ssment of Counseling Psychology Theses

-Thesis Suggestions From a Student
+is Suggestions From a Student

-Section III Thesis Layout, Printing, and Binding 88
+Section III Thesis Layout, Printing, and Binding 91

-Final Form of the Thesis
+Fina l Form of the Thesis

 Type Size and Font

 Number of Pages

 Page Numbering

 Order of Pages in Front Section (the Front Matter)

 Headings

 Abstract

 Acknowledgments and Dedication

 Table of Contents

 List of Illustrations and Tables

 Figures and Tables

 Chapters

 Appendices

 References

 Autobiographical Sketch

 Editable Thesis Template

-Sample Thesis Pages
+Sam ple Thesis Pages

-Title Page
+- Title Page

 Copyright Page

 Signature Page

 Abstract

-Table of Contents
+Table of Contents 100

-List of Illustrations or Figures
+List of Illustrations or Figures 101

-Figure
+Figure 102

 Appendix

 References

-Binding and Presentation of the Thesis
+Bind ing and Presentation of the Thesis 105

 Three Bound Copies of the Thesis

 Paper Weight and Printing

 ProQuest Submission